K15t/viewport-uploader/README.md

     - `password` &lt;string&gt;: password for Confluence Server
     - `spaceKey` &lt;string&gt;: space key (empty for global).
 It may contain up to 225 alphanumeric characters. [^1]
 - target environments are stored in the hidden `.vpconfig.json` in the home directory
-- use the `viewport-tools config` to create and edit target environments
+- use the `viewport config` to create and edit target environments

 ```json
 // example .vpconfig.json